 Qualifications included in the Lead Standards Verifier’s remit include:

-- BTEC Fire and BTEC Security qualifications
+- BTEC Security and Fire qualifications

 - number of assessment sites